arcebri1/GamePurchasingDataAnalysis/README.md

 - - -

-I generated a report that breaks down the game's purchasing data into meaningful insights.
+I generated a report that breaks down the game's, Heroes of Pymoli, purchasing data into meaningful insights.

 - - -

-# Analysis on the Heroes of Pymoli
+# Analysis on Heroes of Pymoli

 1. There was a total of 780 purchases and there are 179 unique items which means that most of the items were bought more than once
 2. There is a substancial gender difference of players, males dominating at 84%